rlw1138/hamzClock/README.md

 There's an APK to install on an android, and I pulled the HTML out if you want to just copy to a folder and look at it in a browser.

-I run it on a Pixel 3A, rooted, with LineageOS, using APPC for charging management so I can keep it on a charging stand 24/7 without it blowing up.
+I run it on a Pixel 3A, rooted, with LineageOS, using AccA (appstore) for charging management so I can keep it on a charging stand 24/7 without it blowing up.

 I also use a very cool app called KinScreen (appstore) to keep the screen on for extended periods while I'm messing with the radios.
 Recommended!